Esri/esri-zlas-io-library/EzLasLib/_README.txt

 PURPOSE:

-  This is a C++ library for reading and writing Esri Optimized LAS (*.zlas) format files.
+  This is a C++ runtime library for reading and writing Esri Optimized LAS (*.zlas) format files.

 PRIMARY CAPABILITIES: